 How to get there: This place is so rocky that there’s no way for them to have an airstrip.
 With South Africa 1,750mi to the east, and South America more than 2,000mi to the west, Tristan da Cunha can only be reached by taking a six-day boat from Cape Town (you may have to call in sick for a week once you're out of vacay days in order to make it home).

 Pretty close to Japan on a map, and seven time zones from Moscow, this Austrian-sized island in the heart of the Sakhalinskaya Oblast has been Russian-run since WWII.
 Tenacious travelers will be rewarded, as most of Sakhalin is a wild forest full of bears, 5,000ft mountain tops, epic fishing rivers, islands teeming with seals, and untouched slopes.

-4,417mi to San Francisco, CA
+Distance to the US: 4,417mi to San Francisco, CA

 How to get there: You could access it from its Japanese neighbor, or you could be adventurous and start in Moscow, then take the Trans-Siberian Railway across the continent to Khabarovsk, a ferry to Komsomolsk, another train to Vanino, another ferry to Sakhalin, and THEN a minibus to your hotel.

 Yep, the most out-of-this-world destination is literally that, and will become available to the non-NASA set next year (allegedly).
 Richard Branson's Virgin Galactic has been working on commercializing space flights since 2005, and to date 560 people have already shelled out $250,000 for a ticket.